GSA/piv-guides/pages/Office 365 Certificate-Based Authentication Via ADFS.md

     #This should show the domain is Federated with Office 365
     ```
 1. Open _ADFS Management_ and set authentication method to only certificate authentication under _Authentication Policies_
+1. To configure and start synchronization from the on-premise AD to the O365 cloud, you'll need to consider the size of your organization and directories.
-    * For large organizations, download and install [Azure AD Connect for Synchronization](http://go.microsoft.com/fwlink/?LinkId=615771) on a member server in the domain  on the domain controller to configure and start synchronization from on premise AD to the O365 cloud.
+    * For large organization or large directories, download and install [Azure AD Connect for Synchronization](http://go.microsoft.com/fwlink/?LinkId=615771) on a member server in the domain, on the domain controller.
-    * For small organizations or small directories, download and install [Azure AD Connect for Synchronization](http://go.microsoft.com/fwlink/?LinkId=615771) on the domain controller to configure and start synchronization from on premise AD to the O365 cloud.
+    * For small organizations or small directories, download and install [Azure AD Connect for Synchronization](http://go.microsoft.com/fwlink/?LinkId=615771) on the domain controller.

 ####Firewall
 1. Configure firewall to Allow Inbound to ADFS TCP 443 & 49443